-The Australian Government is accountable for the way it spends taxpayer’s money and this means the process has to be open, honest and fair.
+The Australian Government is accountable for the way it spends taxpayer’s money, and this means the process must be open, honest, and fair.

 This means that value for money is not just about price – decisions are based on an assessment of all the costs and benefits of each proposal against the original business need.

 A value for money assessment may include consideration of factors such as:

 To better understand the specific requirements and processes that apply when selling to the Australian Government, refer to the Guide to selling section of this website.